petersli/psh/README.md

 ## Credits

-CS33's *Shell 1* and *Shell 2* assignments listed functionality specifications, but did not give starter code for the shell.
+CS33's shell assignments did not provide starter code, but they did provide the functionality specifications that guided my initial engineering.
-The course did, however, provide the `jobs list` data structure, via `jobs.c` and `jobs.h`.
+The one exception is the `jobs list` data structure, which was given via `jobs.c` and `jobs.h`.